ISSUED: 30 September 2019

-SHEPHERDSTOWN, WV — Seven Shepherd University environmental studies students were able to experience firsthand what they learned in the classroom during a 10-day trip over the summer to Yellowstone and Grand Tetons National Parks.
-The trip was part of a special topics class, Ecology, Geology, and Cultural Significance of Yellowstone and Grand Tetons National Parks, taught by Dr. Jeff Groff, chair, Department of Environmental and Physical Sciences.
+SHEPHERDSTOWN, WV — Seven Shepherd University environmental studies students were able to experience firsthand what they learned in the classroom during a 10-day trip over the summer to Yellowstone and Grand Teton National Parks.
+The trip was part of a special topics class, Ecology, Geology, and Cultural Significance of Yellowstone and Grand Teton National Parks, taught by Dr. Jeff Groff, chair, Department of Environmental and Physical Sciences.

-The students spent six weeks in the classroom preparing for the trip, which included one day in Idaho, six nights in Yellowstone, and three nights in the Grand Tetons camping, hiking, backpacking, exploring the parks, and seeing what they had talked about in class.
+The students spent six weeks in the classroom preparing for the trip, which included one day in Idaho, six nights in Yellowstone, and three nights in the Grand Teton camping, hiking, backpacking, exploring the parks, and seeing what they had talked about in class.

 “Beside the classroom learning associated with the geology of the area, we focused on the historical significance because Yellowstone is the first national park,” Groff said.
 “The students learned about people like John Muir and Aldo Leopold and this awakening that has occurred in the last 100 years of how important wilderness is.
 In this class, they were able to experience getting out into nature and the wilderness, which is different from just being out in a forest.”